What Is the Auto Accident Statute of Limitations in New Jersey?

 Missing this deadline usually results in losing the legal right to seek compensation for your injuries and damages.
 Thus, understanding and acting within the statute of limitations is essential.
 If you’re unsure how these laws apply to your situation, consulting with a car accident lawyer can provide clarity and ensure that your rights are protected.

-In New Jersey, the auto accident statute of limitations for filing a lawsuit is 2 years from the date of the accident.
-This law, found under New Jersey Statutes § 2A:14-2, applies to both personal injury and property damage claims in car, truck, and motorcycle accidents.
+The New Jersey auto accident statute of limitations for filing a lawsuit is 2 years from the date of the accident.
+This law applies to both personal injury and property damage claims in car, truck, and motorcycle accidents.
 It means that if you’ve been involved in a car accident, whether as a driver, passenger, pedestrian, or property owner, you have 2 years from the accident date to initiate legal action against those responsible.

-This two-year window is a critical deadline.
+This 2-year window is a critical deadline.
 Failing to file within this period typically results in losing the opportunity to seek compensation through the court system.
 It’s important to note that this timeframe applies to filing the lawsuit, not completing all your medical treatments or negotiations with insurance companies.

 Exceptions to the Rule